Saturday, December 31, 2011

 • Invoking the calculators in the correct order.

-Pricing calculators are responsible for the following:
+calculators are responsible for the following:

 • Looking up the price in the catalog by priceList.